jdlph/Path4GMNS/docs/source/usecases.md

 print(f'processing time of equity evaluation: {time()-st:.2f} s')
 ```

-## Conduct Traffic Simulation
+## Conduct Dynamic Traffic Simulation

 Traffic simulation is to capture/mimic the traffic evolution over time through some representation of traffic dynamics.
 The choice of representation varies (including car following models, queueing models, kinematic wave models, etc.) and leads to three types of traffic simulation, which are microscopic, mesoscopic, and macroscopic.

 The traffic simulation module in Path4GMNS is a mesoscopic simulator using the point queue model and the routing decision of each individual agent (as disaggregated demand).
-As a starting point, each agent is assumed to follow the shortest path from origin to destination in v0.9.0.
-The routing decisions as a result of the UE traffic assignment will be implemented in the coming release.
+The routing decisions are from the UE traffic assignment.

 The demand loading profile with respect to the departure times of all agents is either constant (start time of the selected demand period) or random (within the selected demand period).
 The future release will introduce a linear or piece-wise linear loading profile. v0.9.0 only supports one demand period, which must be specified in settings.yml and be corresponding to one from the list of demand_periods.
 The default simulation resolution is 6 seconds.
 In other words, a simulation interval is 6 seconds.